 Possession of large amounts of drugs typically results in charges for production, delivery, sales, or possession with intent to distribute.
 Other factors that might lead to these charges can include the presence of large sums of cash, individual packaging of the drugs, and distribution paraphernalia such as scales and baggies.

 The level of the charges and the resulting penalties depend on the schedule and the amount of the drug.
 Under Tenn.
 Code Ann. §39-17-417, for example, the distribution or possession with intent to distribute a Schedule I controlled substance can result in Class B felony charges and a maximum $100,000 fine.
-Having the assistance of a drug lawyer in Chattanooga can be crucial to achieving a favorable outcome under these circumstances.
+Having the assistance of a drug charges lawyer in Chattanooga can be crucial to achieving a favorable outcome under these circumstances.

 Every drug case is different, and the consequences of a conviction can vary significantly depending on the particular charges.
 Since the ramifications of a drug conviction can impact your life dramatically, you are likely to need the help of a Chattanooga drug lawyer.